zoometh/neonet/README.md

 ## Neonet-strati

-NeoNet-strati is an online R Shiny interactive app to record the stratigraphy of NeoNet's archaeological sites in an editable dataframe (see [Harris Matrix](https://github.com/zoometh/neonet#harris-matrix)).
+NeoNet-strati is an online R Shiny interactive app to record the stratigraphy of NeoNet's archaeological sites in an editable dataframe based on `LabCode` identifiers.

 <p align="center">
 <a href="https://trainingidn.shinyapps.io/neonet-strati" target="_blank"><b>NeoNet-strati app</b></a>